Tom Vilsack: Between cabinet tenures

 Shortly after his tenure ended, Vilsack released a statement in support of his succession by Sonny Perdue as the Secretary of Agriculture, making Perdue the only cabinet member nominee to receive a public statement of support from an Obama cabinet member.
 He was mentioned as a possible candidate for the Senate in 2020, for the seat currently held by Republican incumbent Joni Ernst, but declined to run.

 In February 2017, Vilsack became president and CEO of the US Dairy Export Council.

 Vilsack endorsed Joe Biden in the 2020 Democratic Party presidential primaries.

-Secretary of Agriculture (2021–2025)
+U.S. Secretary of Agriculture (2021–2025)

 Vilsack is sworn in for the second time as agriculture secretary by Vice President Kamala Harris, February 24, 2021.

 Nomination and confirmation

-In December 2020, Joe Biden announced he would nominate Vilsack to again serve as the Secretary of Agriculture.
+In December 2020, Joe Biden announced he would nominate Vilsack to again serve as the secretary of agriculture.
 The move was met by criticism from some black farmers and progressives, because of Vilsack's perceived relationship with the status quo and corporate agriculture.
 He appeared before the Senate Agriculture Committee on February 2nd, 2021, and was unanimously approved.
-His nomination was confirmed by the Senate on February 23rd, 2021, by a 92–7 vote.
+His nomination was confirmed by the Senate on February 23rd, 2021, by a vote of 92–7.
 He was sworn into office by Kamala Harris on February 24th, 2021.